(Catalogue Essay for William Busta Gallery, 2013)

 imaginative, surrealistic sculptures, but he felt a need to do another kind of work about

-of the land itself, the swirling motions of fields and the fingerprint-like whorls of
+the land itself, the swirling motions of fields and the fingerprint-like whorls of woodland

-woodland and stream eddy.
-His drawings are almost like rubbings, intense efforts to
+and stream eddy.
+His drawings are almost like rubbings, intense efforts to simplify and

-simplify and say only what needs to be said about the mixed majesty and intimacy of
+say only what needs to be said about the mixed majesty and intimacy of place.
+These

-place.
-These aren’t plein air or observational nature studies, nor for that matter are
+aren’t plein air or observational nature studies, nor for that matter are they merely

-they merely memories; they’re epitomes of landscape, like genomes of a country walk,
+memories; they’re epitomes of landscape, like genomes of a country walk, templates

 In 2007 Tyrrell had a chance to do something a bit more sculptural along these